sthysel/ubuntu-mirror/README.md

 $ gpg --no-default-keyring --keyring ./keyring/trustedkeys.gpg --import /usr/share/keyrings/ubuntu-archive-keyring.gpg
 ```

 Now fuxor with mirror.sh to your liking.
 The knobs that can be tuned are documented in the script.

-Run ```mirror.sh```, it will take as long as 200G will take given your bandwith.
+Run ```mirror.sh```, its going to take a few hours at least, depending on the releases you want and the architectures of those.
+So to only get the i386 of Trusty comes to about 120G.

-The repo structure will end up looking like so:
+If selecting only Trusty the repo structure will end up looking like so:

 ```
 .